tmbeck/nuc-passthrough/README.md

 IOMMU Group 10 3a:00.0 Network controller [0280]: Intel Corporation Wireless 8265 / 8275 [8086:24fd] (rev 78)
 IOMMU Group 11 3b:00.0 Unassigned class [ff00]: Realtek Semiconductor Co., Ltd. RTS5229 PCI Express Card Reader [10ec:5229] (rev 01)
 ```

+Note that many of the devices are in their own IOMMU groups, making it easier to perform passthrough.
+This arrangement will change based on the hardware and the BIOS configuration.